 Ingredients

-- 3 cans sustainably-sourced canned sardines, fresh anchovies or vacuum packed albacore tuna
+- 1-½ pounds fresh salmon , fresh tuna, OR 2 to 3 cans sustainably-sourced canned sardines, fresh canned anchovies, or vacuum packed albacore tuna (See how to sauté fresh salmon or tuna in Notes below.)

-- 1 recipe Blanched Green Beans see recipe below
+- 1 recipe Blanched Green Beans or Asparagus see recipe in Notes below; Keto & AIP: use asparagus.

-- 1 recipe Marinated Dilled Onions see recipe below
+- 1 recipe Marinated Dilled Onions see recipe in Notes below; Keto: sub cucumbers for the onions.

-- 1 recipe Roasted Root Veggie "Potato" Salad see recipe below
+- 1 recipe Roasted Root Veggie "Potato" Salad see recipe in Notes below or make the Marinated Potato Salad recipe (for Paleo, Whole30 and GAPS) also in Notes below

-- 1 vine-ripened tomato, cut into 8 wedges
+- 1 vine-ripened tomato cut into 8 wedges (omit for AIP)

 Instructions

-- Place Marinated Dilled Onions in the center of the platter/plates.
+- Place Marinated Dilled Onions or Cucumbers in the center of the platter/plates.

-- Garnish with the fresh tarragon and black pepper.
+- Garnish with fresh dill or tarragon and black pepper (omit for AIP).
 Drizzle decoratively with the dressing and serve the remaining dressing on the side.

 Notes